MirelaElla/CatWatcher/README.md

 ### Model for Detecting Approaching Cats (2 classes: approaching=1, not approaching=0)
 - **Model0 (Y version)**:
   - Deployed on 25/05/2024 (see bouncer repo)
-  - Additional training data added, duplicates removed, resulting in a curated dataset.
+  - Additional training data added, duplicates removed, resulting in a new dataset.
   - **Model1 (Y version)**: Trained on the new dataset.
     - Deployed on 29/05/2024 (see bouncer repo).
+  - **Model2 (model_approach.tflite)**: Trained on the new dataset with new model architecture.
+    - Deployed beginning of June 2024

 ### Model for Classifying Our Cats (3 classes: Hali=0, Rex=1, Simba=2)
 - **HRS3 Model**: